isaiisj/Web_And_Programming_Projects/TeamAllocator/README.md

 captains on the screen.
 <br>
 This project use Python's <b>random</b> module to form teams with randomly slected players.
-Using lists to store the player's names.The random module then shuffle the list into a different order.Loops will be used to iterate through the list and display the players.Finally an iif statement checks to see if the user is happy with the selection.
+Using lists to store the player's names.The <b>random</b> module then shuffle the list into a different order.Loops will be used to iterate through the list and display the players.Finally an <b>if</b> statement checks to see if the user is happy with the selection.